SlimeVR/slimevr-node/apps/serial-to-tracker/README.md

 # Serial to SlimeVR-Tracker converter

-> This is a simple program that converts serial data to the SlimeVR-Tracker protocol.
+> This is a simple program that takes in serial data and emulates a SlimeVR tracker.

 ## Requirements